-Resolute Marine Energy is developing a cost-effective power take-off system for the Surge Device, a wave energy converter already under development by the company.
-In addition, the project is assessing the cost-to-manufacture power take-off systems at various scales, ranging from multi-kilowatt individual units for early-stage deployments in off-grid applications to sub-megawatt units for multi-megawatt, grid-connected arrays.
-The project will develop a fully packaged embodiment of Resolute Marine Energy's power take-off concept at a 1 kilowatt scale to enable more realistic and comprehensive ocean testing of the Surge Device.
-The successful development of the power take-off concept is expected to reduce the levelized cost of electricity when incorporated in the Surge Device and advance the integrated system's commercial readiness.
+Resolute Marine Energy developed a cost-effective power take-off system for the Surge Device, a wave energy converter already under development by the company.
+In addition, the project assessed the cost to manufacture power take-off systems at various scales, ranging from multi-kilowatt individual units for early-stage deployments in off-grid applications to sub-megawatt units for multi-megawatt, grid-connected arrays.
+The project developed a fully packaged embodiment of Resolute Marine Energy's power take-off concept at a 1-kilowatt scale to enable more realistic and comprehensive ocean testing of the Surge Device.
+The successful development of the power take-off concept will reduce the levelized cost of electricity when incorporated in the Surge Device and advance the integrated system's commercial readiness.